getsentry/rfcs/text/0117-mobile-transactions-and-spans.md

 **Cons**

-- We need to change how we interact with transaction in the SDK and in the product
+- We need to change how we interact with transactions in the SDK and in the product.

 ### 2. One Transaction per Screen